YasmeenY/Hacktember-Backend/README.md

 ## Introduction

-Utilizing a Flask API backend with a React frontend, Learnability Pathway is an educational platform intended to give users the ability to learn python with free resources obtained from the youtube API.
-We are utilizing OpenAi API and Elevenlabs API to leverage accessability.
+Visually impaired users, 50 years or older, who are looking to learn Python coding language need a product/platform that is accessible and allows them to easily learn in a way that carefully considers how they receive information.
+Our goal is to create a product tailored to their needs by using a combination of visual, voice and audio aids along with an artificial intelligence feature to enable them to learn seamlessly and comfortably.
+Utilizing a Flask API backend with a React frontend, the course data were obtained from the youtube API.
+OpenAi API and Elevenlabs API are used to leverage accessability.

 ## Table Relations